CANopenNode/CanOpenSTM32/README.md

 ## Porting to other STM32 microcontrollers checklist :
 - Create a new project in STM32CubeMXIDE
-- Configure CAN/FDCAN to your desired bitrate and map it to relevant tx/rx pins
+- Configure CAN/FDCAN to your desired bitrate and map it to relevant tx/rx pins - Make sure yo activate Auto Bus recovery (bxCAN) / protocol exception handling (FDCAN)
 - Activate the RX and TX interrupt on the CAN peripheral
 - Enable a timer for a 1ms overflow interrupt and activate interrupt for that timer
 - Copy or clone `CANopenNode` and `CANopenNodeSTM32` into your project directory